Why Improper Flashing Installation Causes Leaks

 • Worse during storms

-If you’re seeing symptoms like stains, damp walls, or recurring moisture, comparing them to signs of failed exterior flashing can help confirm whether installation issues are the root cause.
+If you’re seeing symptoms like stains, damp walls, or recurring moisture, comparing them to signs of failed exterior flashing can help determine whether flashing should be investigated as a likely source.

 Incorrect Layering (Reverse Lapping)